3 Practices That Will Help Drive Innovation in Your Organization

 - Individual leaders are responsible for ideation and creation.
 Their innovation work involves seeking and generating novel solutions and approaches, participating on innovation teams, and pushing across boundaries.

 - Team leaders may be managers, line supervisors, or project leaders who are accountable for team performance and managing resources.
-Their innovation work includes leading group innovation processes and obtaining resources from outside their unit.
+Their innovation work includes leading group innovation processes and obtaining resources from outside their units.

 - Leaders of managers support innovation teams by serving as connectors and champions.
 Their role includes supporting and protecting the innovation team from organizational systems, building a case for grassroots innovations, and facilitating cooperation between groups working on similar opportunities.